Jeydin21/cs3/LinkedLists.md

-Name: Jeydin Pham

-Date: 11/06/2023

-Period: 5

-# Unit 7: Introduction to Linked List
+# Unit 7 Notes: Linked Lists
 A linked list is a data structure consisting of nodes where each node contains data and a reference to the next node in the sequence.

 To go through a linked list, you start at the head (first node) and follow the references from one node to the next until you reach the end (a node that points to null).